thekofimensah/bestlist-vitara/README.md

 Ai lookup of image (not setup)
 Update list items (edit and delete -- should reflect locally and supabase) Share to friends (not setup)
+Share to insta (it woudl be cool if you could upload a whole list)